dherault/serverless-offline/README.md

 - Nodejs λ only.
 - Velocity templates support.
 - Lazy loading of your files with require cache invalidation: no need for a reloading tool like Nodemon.
-- And more: integrations, authorizers, timeouts, responseParameters, HTTPS, Babel runtime, CORS, CoffeeScript, etc...
+- And more: integrations, authorizers, timeouts, responseParameters, HTTPS, Babel runtime, CORS, etc...

 ## Documentation